saropa/saropa_dart_utils/code.of.conduct.md

 *(c)* 🤗 Provide mentorship and support to junior developers.
 Share your knowledge generously to help others grow, fostering a culture of continuous learning.

-### 3.3.
-Put Yourself in Users’ Shoes
+### 3.3 User Perspective

-*(a)* 🕺 Consider the practicality and usability of features from the user's perspective.
+*(a)* 🕺 Consider the practicality and usability of features from the user’s perspective.
 Think about how users will interact with your product and prioritize their needs.

 - Similar elements should behave in similar ways and be located in familiar places to ensure predictability and intuitiveness.
 - Group information hierarchically, hide complexity under “more” options, and use filters and search functionalities to make it manageable.